 - Surgery can be stressful.
-The trained surgical technologist is an important member of the surgical team who provides pre-operative and post-operative care and makes the patient’s experience more positive.
+The trained surgical technologist is an important member of the surgical team who provides pre-operative, intra-operative, and post-operative care and makes the patient’s experience more positive.

-- A great career for those with strong communication and teamwork as well as attention to detail and safety protocols.
+- A great career for those with strong communication and teamwork skills as well as attention to detail and safety protocols.